 – Satyakam Ray

 After observing the verbatim, the author has decided to play cool while talking to the gen-z people next time.
 With a pocket notebook ready in hand, it will be tempting to note down some new urban jargon spoken by the bunch of baboons.
 Oops!
 Did the author say baboons?
 Not an ideal way of ending an article.
-But it seems Fworthy to mention the magical word to the people having an attention span of 8 seconds!
+But it seems Fworthy to mention the magical word to people with an attention span of 8 seconds!